 Parent-child relationships for sessions are a good fit for things like poster sessions or paper presentations, where many “sub-things” happen within the same time frame and in the same room.
 Here’s an example of how that’s displayed to your attendees:

 Grouping by Filter

-One final way of grouping things by “session type”.
+One final way of grouping things by “filter”.
 This lets you specify what kind of event each session on your calendar is.
 For example, you can mark some events as being concerts, others as being workshops and yet others as being keynotes or autographing sessions.

 When you specify session types on your event calendar, Grenadine will let your attendees filter and search by these types.
 Here’s an example of a filter that can be used by your attendees while they browse your event schedule: